apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/pseudo-cluster.md

 # Pseudo-Cluster Deployment

-The purpose of pseudo-cluster deployment is to deploy the DolphinScheduler service on a single machine.
-In this mode, DolphinScheduler's master, worker, api server, are all on the same machine.
+The purpose of the pseudo-cluster deployment is to deploy the DolphinScheduler service on a single machine.
+In this mode, DolphinScheduler's master, worker, API server, are all on the same machine.

-If you are a green hand and want to experience DolphinScheduler, we recommended you install follow [Standalone](standalone.md).
-If you want to experience more complete functions or schedule large tasks number, we recommended you install follow [pseudo-cluster deployment](pseudo-cluster.md).
-If you want to using DolphinScheduler in production, we recommended you follow [cluster deployment](cluster.md) or [kubernetes](kubernetes.md)
+If you are a new hand and want to experience DolphinScheduler functions, we recommend you install follow [Standalone deployment](standalone.md).
+If you want to experience more complete functions and schedule massive tasks, we recommend you install follow [pseudo-cluster deployment](pseudo-cluster.md).
+If you want to deploy DolphinScheduler in production, we recommend you follow [cluster deployment](cluster.md) or [Kubernetes deployment](kubernetes.md).

-## Prepare
+## Preparation

-Pseudo-cluster deployment of DolphinScheduler requires external software support
+Pseudo-cluster deployment of DolphinScheduler requires external software support:

 * JDK：Download [JDK][jdk] (1.8+), and configure `JAVA_HOME` to and `PATH` variable.
 You can skip this step, if it already exists in your environment.
 * Binary package: Download the DolphinScheduler binary package at [download page](https://dolphinscheduler.apache.org/en-us/download/download.html)